 Why AIE need not as precise assumptions about these features as standard economics is that it asks different questions.
 Standard questions typically aims to predict the states or the working of larger entities - such as markets or entire economies - for which a precise knowledge of individual behaviors is necessary.
 If real knowledge is unavailable or unmanageable, as it usually is, standard analysis replaces it by fake knowledge in the form of simplified artifical assumptions - such as the classical ones of 'homo economicus.'
-In contrast, AIE's questions are about IFs, for which it suffice to know actual individual behaviors only roughly, as belonging to a more or less broad range of possible behaviors.
+In contrast, AIE's questions are about IFs, for which it suffice to know actual individual behaviors.
 The central question is: for what range of individual behaviors can a given IF be and remain successful - that is, help the economy obtain preferred outcomes, or at least avoid serious crises?
 This question brings to light a crucial, but rarely considered condition, and an important warning.
 The condition is the breadth of this range: the broader this is, the more robust the IF.
-The warning is against examining IFs for idealized ranges of favorable behaviors - such as those limited to pro-social preferences and perfect (unbounded)
+The warning is against examining IFs for idealized ranges of favorable behaviors - such as those limited to pro-social preferences and perfect (unbounded) rationality.

-rationality.
 An IF found successful only for such a range would be dangerous to the health of any real-world economy: a small number of self-regarding and/or too boundedly rational individuals - who appear always present - would suffice to subvert it.